Gray-Wu/AOE4-season-5-6-statistics/README.md

 - Tableau for dashboard creation and visualizations

 ### Data Preperation & Cleaning
+*Note: Only S5 data cleaning & analysis code will be documented on github, the process for S6 data analysis will be almost identical*

 The JSON files from AOE4 World contained a lot of nested lists.
 Turning the files into dataframes were easy however some columns had 3 layers of nested dictionaries which required extraction and seperation.

-#### The following is the process of turning layers of nested dictionaries (season 5 & 6 JSON files) into a readable dataframe and renaming/reordering for analysis.
+#### The following is the process of turning layers of nested dictionaries (season 5 JSON files) into a readable dataframe and renaming/reordering for analysis.
 ```R
 #install.packages("rjson")
 library("rjson")